Baxter put volume heavy and directionally bearish

-Bearish flow noted in Baxter (BAX) with 1,626 puts trading, or 1.1x expected.
-Most active are Dec-24 30 puts and Nov-24 29 puts, with total volume in those strikes near 1,200 contracts.
-The Put/Call Ratio is 4.10, while ATM IV is up over 2 points on the day.
+Bearish flow noted in Baxter (BAX) with 4,379 puts trading, or 1.8x expected.
+Most active are Dec-24 32.5 puts and Sep-25 27.5 puts, with total volume in those strikes near 2,800 contracts.
+The Put/Call Ratio is 3.93, while ATM IV is up over 1 point on the day.
 Earnings are expected on February 6th.

 Published first on TheFly – the ultimate source for real-time, market-moving breaking financial news.
 Try Now>>